Eagle County Regional Airport: Past air service

-The airport was being served by mainline jets in early 1994: American Airlines Boeing 757-200s nonstop from Chicago O'Hare Airport, Dallas/Fort Worth, Miami, and New York La Guardia Airport, Delta Air Lines Boeing 727-200s from Salt Lake City, Northwest Airlines Boeing 757-200s from Minneapolis/St. Paul, and United Airlines Boeing 737-300s from Denver.
+The airport was being served by mainline jets in early 1994: American Airlines Boeing 757-200s nonstop from Chicago O'Hare Airport, Dallas/Fort Worth, Miami, and New York La Guardia Airport; Delta Air Lines Boeing 727-200s from Salt Lake City; Northwest Airlines Boeing 757-200s from Minneapolis/St. Paul; and United Airlines Boeing 737-300s from Denver.
 The OAG lists 36 jet flights a week operated by these four airlines into the airport early in 1994.
+In 1995, TAESA Lineas Aereas, a Mexican airline, was operating nonstop jet service into the airport from Mexico City.
 Air Canada began flying an Airbus A319 nonstop from Toronto Pearson in 2013 by pre-clearing passengers in Toronto since the airport does not have custom facilities.
 Air Canada dropped the route after the 2017–2018 winter ski season due to relocating its A319s to other U.S. destinations.